bricksdont/whosapp/README.md

 https://faq.whatsapp.com/fil/android/23756533

 This file can be used directly with the `--data` option for training.
 The chat should contain a sizeable number of messages, do not try anything below 1000 messages.

+The names predicted by a `whosup` model will correspond to the names people have on your phone.
+If that's inconvenient, use the option `--rename-authors`.